sunnywong314/sunnywong314.github.io/_pages/research.md

 ## Type Ia Supernovae

 Type Ia supernovae are some of the most energetic explosions in the Universe.
-They are standardizable candles allowing us to probe distances to faraway galaxies, which led to the discovery that the expansion of the Universe is accelerating.
 We believe that type Ia supernovae come from thermonuclear explosions of carbon-oxygen white dwarfs, aided by mass transfer from a binary companion (though binary interaction itself is also debated).
 Nevertheless, it has long been debated how the thermonuclear explosion happens, and what the nature of the binary compaion is.

 ## AM CVn Binaries

 AM CVn binaries are a class of ultracompact binaries marked by hydrogen-deficient spectra, and orbital periods below about an hour, down to 5 minutes.

 ## R Corona Borealis Stars

+## Hypervelocity Stars